-- Stress relief: One of the most significant benefits of play is its ability to relieve stress.
-When you are doing something enjoyable, your body releases endorphins, which elevate mood and reduce stress.
+One of the most significant benefits of play is its ability to relieve stress.
+When doing something enjoyable, your body releases endorphins, which elevate mood and reduce stress.

-- Improves brain function: Whether you are playing ball outside or finishing a puzzle in the comfort of your living room, play has a positive impact on cognitive function.
-By playing, you improve your reaction speed, critical thinking, and your communication skills if you are playing with others.
+Whether playing ball outside or finishing a puzzle in the comfort of your living room, play positively impacts cognitive function.
+Playing improves your reaction speed, critical thinking, and communication skills if you play with others.
 These all are important to keep the mind sharp.

-Along with these clear benefits, we would like to suggest one more.
+Along with these clear benefits, we would like to point out one more.
 Play is fun.
-At HarborChase Senior Living, we seek ways to make each day enjoyable for our residents.
+At HarborChase Senior Living, we seek ways to make each day enjoyable for residents.
 Because when it comes to playing, isn’t having fun the whole point?